notifi-network/notifi-network.github.io/docs/integration-overview/alert-depth.md

 Filters are used in combination with [Sources](#source) to enable a variety of alerts using the same source.
 For example, different filters could be used to allow different threshholds on loan health alerts, token balance changes, etc.
-They are particularly relevant for custom parsers, as these usually emit all dApp related events.
+They are particularly relevant for custom parsers, as these usually emit all dapp related events.
 A filter can then be used to only alert on certain events that are relevant to the alert.

 :::info